-CampSite is an online database that allows staff to upload all of their documents / forms required for employment at camp.
+CampMinder is an online database that has a web based portal 'Camp-in-touch' and an app 'Campanion' and app that allows staff to upload all of their documents / forms required for employment at camp.
 Parents also use this site to enroll their campers.
 You can find billing, packing, photos, as well as camper, staff and parent info through the portal.
-Only head staff and administrative staff use CampSite.
-Due to the personal nature of the information contained in CampSite, confidentiality and discretion is required.
-CampSite is accessible through our website on the top menu, labeled 'Current Families / Staff Login'.
+Only head staff and administrative staff use CampMinder.
+Due to the personal nature of the information contained in CampMinder, confidentiality and discretion is required.
+CampMinder is accessible through our website on the top menu, labeled 'Current Families / Staff Login'.
 All you need is your email address and a password to login.
 If you forgot your password, please email the office and they can reset it for you.
-CampSite also has training videos built within it to help guide you through all of the functions that it has to offer.
+CampMinder also has training videos built within it to help guide you through all of the functions that it has to offer.

-Parents are able to send emails to their campers through the site and see their scanned hand written replies within the portal too.
+Parents are able to send emails to their campers through the site and see their scanned hand written replies within the app too.
 This is handled by the campers Unit Leaders and office staff.
-The portal also gives parents the ability to view all of the photos of campers taken daily by our on-staff photographer throughout the summer session.
+The portal also gives parents the ability to view all of the photos of campers taken daily by our on-staff photographer